On the Informativeness of Specification Tests for Estimator Validity: Introduction

-The study of the local power properties of specification tests can be traced back to \cite{new1985, new1985ecta}.
-These papers pointed out that specification tests may fail to detect local deviations that make estimators asymptotically biased, although they did not investigate the orthogonality property considered in this paper.

-The local asymptotic framework is also used in the context of robust estimation and inference. \cite{kit_et_al2013} proposed a robust point estimator for $\theta_0$ when a sample is obtained from a local deviation from $P$. \cite{arm_kol2021} proposed confidence intervals that takes into account the potential bias resulting from a local deviation.
-See also \cite{and_et_al2017} and \cite{bon_wei2022} for a related issue.
-Given the result of this paper, it would be preferable to use robust inference methods rather than perform specification pretests to check the validity of conventional inference methods.
+The local asymptotic framework is also widely used in the context of robust estimation and inference, particularly for models specified by moment restrictions. \cite{kitamura2013robustness} proposed a robust point estimator when the data are generated by a local deviation from a benchmark distribution. \cite{armstrong2021sensitivity} proposed confidence intervals that take into account the potential bias resulting from a local deviation.
+See also \cite{andrews2017measuring}, \cite{bonhomme2022minimizing} and \cite{andrews2025purpose} for related issues.
+Our results suggest that, when misspecification is a concern, it may be preferable to adopt robust methods from the outset rather than relying on specification pretests.

-The organization of the rest of the paper is as follows.
-Section \ref{pre} introduces the setting of our analysis.
-Section \ref{main} gives the main results of the paper.
-Sections \ref{jtest} and \ref{exogeneity} show that the results of Section 3 hold in popular models.
-Section \ref{jtest} investigates the connection between the efficient GMM estimator and the $J$ test statistic.
-Section \ref{exogeneity} investigates the properties of the Durbin-Wu-Hausman test to test exogeneity.
-Section \ref{conclusion} concludes.
-The Appendix gives an auxiliary result to Section \ref{exogeneity}.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:setup} introduces the setting of our analysis, and Section~\ref{sec:main} presents the main results of the paper.
+Sections~\ref{sec:jtest} and \ref{sec:dwh} show how the results of Section~\ref{sec:main} apply to popular models in econometrics.
+Section~\ref{sec:jtest} mainly illustrates how existing results on the efficient GMM estimator and the $J$-test fit into our general framework.
+In contrast, Section~\ref{sec:dwh} provides new implications for the DWH test under local misspecification.
+Section~\ref{sec:simulation} presents Monte Carlo studies that illustrate our theoretical findings, and Section~\ref{sec:conclusion} concludes.
+The Appendix derives the tangent set for models defined by conditional moment restrictions, which is used in Section~\ref{sec:dwh}.